lianqiw/maos/docs/20_compile.md

 $src_dir/configure --disable-scheduler #disable the built-in scheduler (for CPU cluster with job management)
 ```

-\subsection sect-cuda GPU acceleration
+## GPU acceleration (Optional)

-To enable GPU computing, first install nvidia graphics driver and cuda
+To enable GPU computing, first install nvidia graphics driver and cuda software
-software development toolkit (SDK).
-Issue the following command to ensure
+development toolkit (SDK), and then issue the following command to ensure
 graphics configuration is correct: \c nvidia-smi.
-You should see all your
+You should see all your nvidia
-nvidia graphics gpus are listed.
+gpus are listed.
+When `clang` is used as the C compiler, it will be used instead
+of `nvcc` to compute the `cuda` code.

-The configure can automatically detect cuda if nvcc is in the path, or if
+The configure can automatically detect cuda if `nvcc` is in the path, or if
-cuda is installed in /usr/local/cuda.
+cuda is installed in `/usr/local/cuda`.
 For other locations, you
 need to pass the cuda directory to configure:

 `$src_dir/configure --with-cuda=$cuda_dir`

-When GPU compute is compiled in maos and Nvidia GPUs are available, maos
+When GPU compute is compiled in `maos` and Nvidia GPUs are available, `maos`
 will make use of all suitable GPUs to run simulation.
-If that is not desired, the
+If that is not desirable, the
-GPU compute can be disabled at run time by passing -g-1 to maos.
+GPU compute can be disabled at run time by passing `-g-1` to `maos`.
 Different
-set of GPU can also be selected by passing one or multiple -gi or -Gn:
+set of GPU can also be selected by passing one or multiple `-gi` or `-Gn`:

 ```
-$maos -g-1    #disable GPU compute
-$maos -g0 -g2 #Only use gpu 0 and 2
+maos -g-1    #disable GPU compute maos -g0 -g2 #Only use gpu 0 and 2
-$maos -G2     #Automatically choose 2 gpus.
+maos -G2     #Automatically choose 2 gpus.
 ```

-\subsection sect-mex Matlab Mex Routines
+## Matlab Mex Routines (Optional)

 To compile mex routines for matlab, pass the matlab directory to configure if it is not in \c $PATH: